awesome1888/docker-build-tool/README.md

 ## Known bugs

 * Sometimes it gets output from docker container twice.
 It happens because we use output polling and sometimes it does not work out well :/ We are searching for better way to handle this.
+* Tested only on Linux inside a warm and comfy virtual box environment

 I hope you will enjoy the module.